moises-dias/python-sql-test/README.md

 This README provides an overview of the solution developed using Python to retrieve data from a json, store it in a SQLITE3 database, query and print the total passengers per country.

+To run the solution, execute the Python file `challenge_solution.py`.
+This script will read the `data.json` file in the repository and display the total number of passengers per country.
+You can modify the argument passed to the main function and include multiple JSON files.
+For testing this functionality, I have provided `data_part_1.json` and `data_part_2.json`, each containing half of the data from `data.json`.

 ### Table of Contents
 1. [Task Description](#task-description)